otaviocsantos/color-culture/README.md

 ```

-This an example of a Relation that is independent of any other colors and will always return a random shade of green:
+This is an example of a Relation that is independent of any other colors and will return a random shade of green:
 ```ts

   const randomGreen = culture.addRelation( () => {